ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 Much of ember-mapbox-gl is simply a _bindings_ layer.
 It provides a declarative templating API for invoking parts of the mapbox-gl API proper.
 So, it's hands-off.
 The price of customizability is having less of an opinion.
 As I mentioned earlier, that's where [Ember Leaflet](https://miguelcobain.github.io/ember-leaflet/) really shines, and I encourage you to look at that as well.

+### Note on map data providers
+I'm a little disappointed by the dearth of free and open _vector_ map data providers.
+That said, if you find that you would like to host your own map tile provider, check out [OpenMapTiles](https://openmaptiles.org/).
+It's a free and open source server that hosts those tile URLs we were using at the beginning.

+Thanks for reading!
 If you have any questions, please hit me up on the Ember Discord channel.
 I'm more than happy to help!